ftsrg-retelab/base/README.md

 # Train Speed Controller

-This is a sample application for the verification laboratory.
+__This is a sample application for the verification laboratory.__

 ## Getting started

-* The application is implemented in Java.
+1. * The application is implemented in Java.
-* The project can be built using [Gradle](https://gradle.org/).
+2. * The project can be built using [Gradle](https://gradle.org/).
-* [JUnit](http://junit.org/junit4/) is used for tests.
+2. * [JUnit](http://junit.org/junit4/) is used for tests.

-Clone the repository and execute Gradle to build the application:
+-Clone the repository and execute Gradle to build the application:

 ```
 ./gradlew build